awsdocs/aws-cdk-guide/doc_source/cfn_layer.md

 If the child can't be located, [construct\.findChildren\(id\)](https://awslabs.github.io/aws-cdk/refs/_aws-cdk_aws-s3.html#@aws-cdk/cdk.Construct.findChild) fails\.
 This means that if the underlying AWS Construct Library changes the IDs or structure for some reason, synthesis fails\.

-You can also use[construct\.children](https://awslabs.github.io/aws-cdk/refs/_aws-cdk_aws-s3.html#@aws-cdk/cdk.Construct.children) for more advanced queries\.
+You can also use [construct\.children](https://awslabs.github.io/aws-cdk/refs/_aws-cdk_aws-s3.html#@aws-cdk/cdk.Construct.children) for more advanced queries\.
 For example, you can look for a child that has a certain AWS CloudFormation resource type\.

 ```
 const bucketResource =